10 Ways to Distraction-Proof Your Life for NaNoWriMo

 This post is part of a series dedicated to National Novel-Writing Month.
 If you aren’t participating in NaNoWriMo this year, you should.
-I have a free workbook available for download on the home page that will guide you through the process in a fun and accessible way.
+I have a free workbook available for download here that will guide you through the process in a fun and accessible way.

 If you’re abstaining this year, never fear.
 These posts will help you write better no matter what you’re working on.

 It’s almost Halloween, which means November will be here before you know it.
 And if you’re one of the hundreds of thousands of writers participating in NaNoWriMo this year, you may be thinking that October has gone much, much, much too quickly.

 For most of us, even a regular November is busy.
 Those of us in the US gather with family for Thanksgiving, and there’s the mad rush to prepare for Christmas.
 But to get through the pre-holiday rush, eat all the pumpkin-flavored things, and write a novel means you need to be uber-focused before November arrives.

 For me, focus begins with decluttering my life and eliminating as many distractions as possible.
 Here are the things I do to get into serious writing mode that you can apply to your NaNoWriMo prep:

 Step 1: Get your to-do list down on paper.